axlan/gdx_tactics/DEV_JOURNAL.md

+# 9/23 Intel Selection Screen

+I finished up the UI for deploying available troops.
+I ended up adding a layer on top of the UI to make the selected unit more obvious.

+Next I added a menu to turn the various intelligence sources on and off.
+Nothing new with any of this.

+The level descriptions are pretty complicated and theirs some unresolved subtly on what I'll want to change to do them for real.

 # 9/22 Starting Map Logic

 First I thought about how to move troops around and realized I would need path finding.
 I remembered writing a Java A* algorithm back in college https://en.wikipedia.org/wiki/A*_search_algorithm .